Creepiest Homemade Picture of Mummy Costume Ideas and Tips

 For the face it did take about an hour and a half to apply.
 I used karo syrup and mixed brown cream makeup to a consistency of thick paste.
 I previously prepared the mummy skin by taking paper towels non-printed and soaking them in cold coffee and letting them dry over night to give them aged effect.

-I started by taking black and brown eye pencil and shading in under both eyes and edges of nose.
+To start, I took black and brown eye pencil and shaded in under both eyes and edges of nose.

 Then I used a wooden Popsicle stick to apply syrup and cream makeup mixture in small areas at a time to the face.
 To the syrup/makeup mixture I tore pieces of the prepared paper towel using small pieces and placing them on top on the makeup mixture and scrunching it with fingers as applying it to give it the look of wrinkled aged skin.
 I continued this process till the entire face was finished.

 I then dusted his face with loose powder and tore sections of cheesecloth in strips and randomly placed them on face and throughout the rest of his body leaving frayed area hang off to give a more realistic look.

 His hair underneath the cheesecloth was just slicked back with gel and wrapped with the cheesecloth.
 He did end up winning the Halloween parade 1st place and received numerous comments on how realistic and real he looked.

 My 10 year-old son is in cub scouts and for his pack meeting last October they were allowed to wear a costume (they had also planned a costume contest).
 My son wanted to buy and wear the “Scream” costume, but I convinced him to be more creative.

 I told him that if he didn’t like this costume, we would go buy “Scream” for Halloween but to give this one a chance.
 Good thing I did because out of 7 boys in his den alone, 5 were wearing “Scream”.
 Not to mention more boys in the entire pack.